Luxcoldury/pintos-projects/threads/DESIGNDOC.md

 >> abstraction layer for fixed-point math, that is, an abstract data
 >> type and/or a set of functions or macros to manipulate fixed-point
 >> numbers, why did you do so?
 If not, why not?

+macros.
+Simple to write and faster than functions.

                SURVEY QUESTIONS
                ================